Red imported fire ants

-Red imported fire ants (RIFA) (Solenopsis invicta) are one of the worst invasive species to reach Australia's shores, and continue to be the target of a national cost-shared eradication program.
+Red imported fire ant (RIFA) (Solenopsis invicta) is one of the worst invasive species to reach Australia's shores, and continues to be the target of a national cost-shared eradication programs.

 Fire ants were first detected in February 2001 at the Port of Brisbane and in the south western suburbs of Brisbane, South-east Queensland.
-Spread from the initial Brisbane infestations led to infestations around the greater Brisbane area including Ipswich, Logan and Redlands.
+Spread from the initial Brisbane detection led to infestations around the greater Brisbane area including Ipswich, Logan and Redlands.
 Isolated infestations have also been found in the Scenic Rim, Gold Coast and Lockyer Valley areas.
 Subsequent incursions were detected at Yarwun (2006 and 2013), Brisbane Airport (September 2015) and the Port of Brisbane (May 2016).

 The Queensland Department of Agriculture and Fisheries has further information:

 New South Wales

-Fire ants were detected at Port Botany, Sydney in November 2014 and has been subject to a successful nationally cost-shared eradication response.
+Fire ants were detected at Port Botany, Sydney in November 2014 and have been subject to a successful nationally cost-shared eradication response.